 I would like to turn to how my current thinking and writing relate to the broader issues of international law norm creation.
 One such article is quite recent and it represents some of my thinking in these broader general issues.
 It is entitled Sovereignty Modern, and it is a close look at the question of sovereignty and how it affects the fundamental logic of international law.
 I do not pretend that I have finalized my views, but fundamentally very few people really accept the original, Westphalian idea of sovereignty anymore.
 There are many other constructs of what sovereignty currently means, and what its significance should be going forward, but there is a real confusion about the notion generally.
 It is an important notion to explore, however, as the fundamentals of international law arguably depend, at least somewhat, on the concept.

 Scholarly Commons Citation

 Jackson, John H., "The Varied Policies of International Juridical Bodies: Reflections on Theory and Practice" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 537.
+537.